Yun-K/open-banking/firebase-draft/README.md

 # introduction

-This repo is for testing the basic fuction of firebase.
-For now, the draft is in `draft.js`.
-I looked up the following website to get start:
+This repo is for testing purpose, in which to test the CRUD api fuction to see whether firebase can meet the expected outcome.

+~~For now, the draft is in `draft.js`.
+I looked up the following website to get start:~~
 > https://github.com/komavideo/LearnFirebase
 >
 > https://firebase.google.com/docs/reference/admin/node